tossenxD/dotfiles/README.md

 **Others:** *siji, ttf-unifont*.
 Both are used in the polybar configuration.

 # Notable configurations
-**Color themes:** Some color themes are included in the folder .colors/. .Xresources imports a color scheme and it will be used as system default.
+**Color themes:** Color themes are located in the directory [.colors/](https://github.com/tossenxD/dotfiles/blob/main/.colors/).
+Color themes is declared in [.Xresources](https://github.com/tossenxD/dotfiles/blob/main/.Xresources) and is used systemwide after declaration.
+A script to change color theme is aliased to "systheme".
+Calling this command in a terminal will allow you to choose a theme and it will automaticly be declared in .Xresources and refresh.

 **Shortcuts:** Multiple alias are defined in the .bashrc, some based on scripts from scripts/.
 WM keybinds are defined in .config/sxhkd/sxhkdrc.
-Once NeoVim has been opened, many snippets will be installed from the vim-snippet package, which contains unique shortcuts/snippets in NeoVim for many file-types (view ./config/nvim/init.vim for more NeoVim binds and pluggins).
+On first NeoVim launch pluggins will be installed.
+These pluggins include shortcuts and snippets in NeoVim.
+View [.config/nvim/](https://github.com/tossenxD/dotfiles/blob/main/.config/nvim/)) for further information on how NeoVim binds and pluggins are setup.

 **Other:** Keyboard-layout can be set in .xinitrc.
-More generally, settings can be found in the different dotfiles.
+Configurations are in the different dotfiles.
 Polybar multi-monitor support can be outcommented in .config/polybar/launch.sh.